Syrian victims of torture testify in German court | DW | 05.06.2020

 The Koblenz trial is therefore significant not just for the main defendant Anwar R. and the second accused man, Eyad A. In a sense, the entire repression apparatus of the Assad regime is in the dock.
 The interest reflects this: international media have descended on hearing room 128 and the viewing gallery is packed with spectators, primarily refugees who have fled Syria.
 Many of them have traveled far, like Wafa Mustafa, who lives more than 500 kilometers (300 miles) away in Berlin.

-The Syrian activist is sitting on the floor in front of the courtroom, surrounded by 61 photos of people, each adorned with a white rose.
+The Syrian activist is sitting on the ground in front of the courthouse, surrounded by 61 photos of people, each adorned with a white rose.
 They are images of men, women and children who have disappeared from Syrian prisons.

 On her lap, she holds a photo of her own father.
 He was arrested on July 2, 2013, she recalls, a day that changed her life.
 She has never heard from her father since and does not even know if he still lives.